Plotting#

 plt.xlabel('Price in USD');

-By default Pyplot connects the points with lines, but in this example the lines don’t make sense because the sandwich names are discrete; there are no intermediate points between an egg sandwich and a tuna sandwich.
+By default Pyplot connects the points with lines, but in this example the lines don’t make sense because the sandwich names are discrete – that is, there are no intermediate points between an egg sandwich and a tuna sandwich.
+We can remove the lines and add markers with the keywords linestyle and marker.

 plt.xlabel('Price in USD');

 Or we can do the same thing more concisely by providing a format string as a positional argument.
-In this example, 'o' indicates a circle marker and 's' indicates a square.
+In the following examples, 'o' indicates a circle marker and 's' indicates a square.
 You can read the documentation of plt.plot to learn more about format strings.

 plt.plot(boston_price_list, name_list, 'o')